 Another thing the research shows: concentration matters enormously, but almost no brands disclose peptide percentages.
 Even if a product lists "palmitoyl tripeptide-1" on the label, that tells you nothing about whether it contains 0.001% or 5%.
 Low concentrations may do nothing.
 High concentrations aren't guaranteed to work better and may increase irritation risk.

 The delivery system matters too.
 Peptides are notoriously unstable and don't penetrate skin easily without help.
+In a 2014 study in Biomolecules & Therapeutics, neither the collagen pentapeptide KTTKS nor its palmitoylated form could permeate through full-thickness skin, and the unmodified peptide was rapidly degraded.
 Formulations need to be carefully designed with the right pH, emulsifiers, and sometimes encapsulation technology to keep peptides stable and get them where they need to go.
 A poorly formulated peptide serum is just expensive water.

 The Price Problem: When to Spend and When to Skip